HTTP-RPC/Kilo/README.md

 }
 ```

-The provided values will appear immediately prior to their associated elements in the generated output.

-Finally, if a method is tagged with the `Deprecated` annotation, it will be identified as such in the output.
+If a method is tagged with the `Deprecated` annotation, it will be identified as such in the output.

 ## WebServiceProxy
 The `WebServiceProxy` class is used to issue API requests to a server.
 This class provides a single constructor that accepts the following arguments: